joshkraft/github-actions-for-data-scraping/DRAFT.md

    --output $HOME/secrets/secrets.json secrets.json.gpg
    ```

-   The last line is the important - we are saying to decrypt our  `secrets.json.gpg` file, using the `SECRET_PASSPHRASE` stored in Github, and then output it to a file called `secrets.json`on whatever virtual machine that gets utilized when our workflow is run.
+   The last line is the important - we are saying to decrypt our  `secrets.json.gpg` file, using the `SECRET_PASSPHRASE` stored in Github, and then output it to a file called `secrets.json`on the virtual machine that gets utilized when our workflow is run.

    > Note: you might recoginize this as the filepath we passed in to our `authenticate_with_secrets()` function earlier:
    >